-But the mining financier has hit other home runs since kicking off his career in mining at Barrick Gold (TSX: ABX; NYSE: ABX), where he was one of the company’s key executives, and reportedly Peter Munk’s protege, from 1982 to 1987.
+But the mining financier has hit other home runs since kicking off his career in mining at Barrick Gold (TSX: ABX; NYSE: ABX), where he was one of the company’s key executives — and reportedly Peter Munk’s protégé — from 1982 to 1987.

-Now Dattels is banking on lithium and, along with longtime business partner Beck, has founded LSC Lithium (TSXV: LSC), which has been quietly acquiring lithium brine projects in northern Argentina since 2015, and today holds or has under option a land package of about 270,000 hectares of prospective lithium salars in the “Lithium Triangle”—an area straddling Argentina, Chile and Bolivia, where the world’s most abundant lithium brine deposits are found.
+Now Dattels is banking on lithium, and, with longtime business partner Beck, has founded LSC Lithium (TSXV: LSC), which has quietly acquired lithium brine projects in northern Argentina since 2015, and today holds or has under option a 2,700 sq. km land package of prospective lithium salars in the Lithium Triangle.
+The area straddles Argentina, Chile and Bolivia, and hosts the world’s most abundant lithium brine deposits.

 In July 2016, LSC Lithium entered into a strategic collaboration with Enirgi Group Corp., a privately held corporation with six divisions.
-It’s resource division holds lead and silver assets in the U.S. and Australia and the firm operates a used lead acid battery recycling plant as part of its power storage business unit.
+Its resource division holds lead and silver assets in the U.S. and Australia, and the firm operates a used lead-acid battery recycling plant as part of its power storage business unit.
 The firm’s chemical division, which produces sodium bicarbonate in Colorado, is also developing the lithium assets in Argentina.

-“We’ve been developing our own technology over the last three years and have sunk about $240 million acquiring all the property and delivering what we think will be a game changer,” Wayne Richardson, who is president and CEO of both Enirgi Group and now LSC Lithium.
+“We’ve been developing our own technology over the last three years and have sunk $240 million acquiring all the property and delivering what we think will be a game changer,” said Wayne Richardson, who is president and CEO of both Enirgi Group and now LSC Lithium.

-Under the strategic plan of cooperation between the two companies, Enirgi Group agreed to assign all of its non-Rincon lithium properties, or salars, to LSC Lithium in exchange for an 18.2% equity stake in the junior, and pledged management and board support to oversee LSC Lithium’s development.
-Under the partnership, LSC Lithium will have exclusive access to Enirgi’s DXP technology, which it says will minimize capex and opex requirements because it eliminates the need to build expensive solar evaporation ponds on its properties.
+Under the cooperation plan between the two companies, Enirgi Group agreed to assign all of its non-Rincon lithium properties, or salars, to LSC Lithium in exchange for an 18.2% equity stake in the junior, and pledged management and board support to oversee LSC Lithium’s development.
+Under the partnership, LSC Lithium will have exclusive access to Enirgi’s DXP technology, which it says will minimize capex and opex requirements because it doesn’t need expensive solar evaporation ponds on its properties.
 Under the agreement, LSC Lithium will ship brine to a regional processing facility for final production.

 As for lithium demand, Richardson says it’s only going up, given rising demand for lithium-consuming products such as consumer electronics, electric and hybrid vehicles, grid storage and batteries.
-In a presentation LSC Lithium cites November 2016 statistics from Morningstar that forecast demand for lithium will grow 16% annually from 175,000 tonnes in 2015 to 775,000 tonnes in 2025.
+In a presentation, LSC Lithium cites November 2016 statistics from Morningstar that forecast demand for lithium will grow 16% annually from 175,000 tonnes in 2015 to 775,000 tonnes in 2025.